Spider-Man: The Animated Series: Rights

-In July 1995, News Corporation and 20th Century Fox acquired the rights to the show and all of Marvel's other animation assets, spinning them off into their children's division the Fox Children's Network (not to be confused with the Fox Kids block itself).
-In 1996, Saban Entertainment merged with the Fox Children's Network to form Fox Kids Worldwide, with this deal giving Saban distribution rights over the Marvel animation catalog.
+In January 1997, News Corporation's 20th Century Fox acquired the rights to the show and all of Marvel's other animation assets, via News Corporation's acquisition of Marvel's production partner New World International.
+News Corporation already had acquired a stake in New World International in July 1995, with the January 1997 transaction being a full buyout.
+That year, News Corporation and 20th Century Fox spun off Marvel's animation assets into their children's division Fox Family Worldwide.
+In September 1996, Saban Entertainment also merged with Fox's children division, with this deal giving the combined Fox Family Worldwide and Saban distribution rights over the Marvel animation catalog.
 During the late 1990s, the show was released onto VHS by Fox and Saban as a result of their ownership, and Saban's involvement with the production also increased during the fourth and fifth seasons.
-Their control over the show ended in October 2001, when Saban Entertainment and Fox Kids Worldwide were sold to Disney, who themselves subsequently took over Marvel in 2009.
-The Saban/Fox Kids Worldwide sale also included cable network the Fox Family Channel, which was renamed to ABC Family, and which started airing reruns of the series in the following years.
+Their control over the show ended in October 2001, when Saban Entertainment and Fox Family Worldwide were sold to Disney, who themselves subsequently took over Marvel in 2009.
+The Fox Family Worldwide/Saban sale also included cable network the Fox Family Channel, which was renamed to ABC Family, and which started airing reruns of the series in the following years.

 In 1998, Marvel sold the film rights for the Spider-Man IP to Sony.
 This deal gives Sony exclusive film and live action television rights to over 900 Spider-Man characters, including several characters created specifically for the 1994 Spider-Man animated series, and other pre-1999 Spider-Man cartoons.